 The most unbelievable journeys often start in the most unexpected of places.

-Long before glowing acclaim from NPR and Billboard, packed shows, unforgettable festival appearances, millions of streams, and collaborations with everyone from BTS to Contemporary Youth Orchestra, the journey of The Accidentals commenced in a public high school classroom in Traverse City, MI.
+Long before glowing acclaim from NPR and Billboard, packed shows, unforgettable festival appearances, millions of streams, and collaborations with everyone from BTS to Kaboom Collective, the journey of The Accidentals commenced in a public high school classroom in Traverse City, MI.
 As the story goes, concertmaster violinist Savannah Buist, and cellist, Katie Larson, raised their hands at the request for volunteers to play a music boosters concert and wound up being musical soulmates.

 After Sav and Katie attended a school presentation by The Moxie Strings, their collective fate would be sealed forever.“If the Moxie Strings hadn’t come to our school, we might not have pursued music professionally,” admits Sav.
 “We didn’t see many other girls playing popular music on violin and cello in sustainable careers.
 We didn’t even know that career path existed until those two women walked through the door.
 That’s when we realized it was possible.”